-The is the 'Consultation Draft preparing for Article 14 Consultation' version of the Redruth Neighbourhood Development Plan Document.
-It is being published on the NDP website in September 2023.
+This is the Article 14 Consultation version of the Redruth Neighbourhood Development Plan Document.

-Pre-submission consultation on the Neighbourhood Development Plan (V13) is planned for Tuesday 7th November 23 - 19th December 23.
+Pre-submission consultation on the Neighbourhood Development Plan (V13) is planned for Saturday 25th November 23 - Thursday 25th January 2024.

 The final document will be submitted to Cornwall Council in 2024.